 How to Make Arugula and Prosciutto Pizza

+Start by preheating the baking steel in the oven at 500°F for about an hour.
 Make sure you have all of your pizza topping ingredients ready to go before you start stretching the pizza dough.
-Dust your pizza peel with semolina flour (or use parchment paper) to make sure the pizza dough can slide off of it easily.
+Dust your pizza peel with semolina flour (or use parchment paper) to make sure the pizza can slide off it easily.

+Pro-tip: Get some parmesan cheese on the crust, too!
+It melts right onto the crust and gives it a really nice flavor.
 I'm one of those people who loves eating the pizza crusts, so if I can add some cheesy flavor to it — that's a win.

 The prosciutto goes down next.
 There's no real rhyme or reason to the placement here, but I like to tear the slices into smaller pieces as I'm putting them down.